MaximeBataille/expected_goals/README.md

 ```
 python app.py
 ```
-Then copy paste http://127.0.0.1:8050/ in a browser
+Then copy paste http://127.0.0.1:8050/ in a browser.

 ## Usage - Deployment with Heroku (free and easy)

 https://dash.plotly.com/deployment

-Take the same folder as dockerImage and replace Dockerfile by Procfile (/heroku_procfile/Procfile) to deploy the app with Heroku
+Take the same folder as dockerImage and replace Dockerfile by Procfile (/heroku_procfile/Procfile) to deploy the app with Heroku.

 ## Usage - To build a docker container and run the app with AWS, GCP, Azure

-1- Install Docker
+1- Install Docker.
 https://docs.docker.com/get-docker/

 2- Modify some lines of code in app.py.
 The goal is to have access to our app from outside the container.